aayushdogra/task-manager-microservice/README.md

 - Redis-based caching for read-heavy endpoints
 - Cache-aside strategy with observability via response headers
 - Cache invalidation on write operations with graceful fallback
+- Consistent API response envelope for success and error cases
+- Structured validation errors with field-level messages

 This service exposes REST APIs for: